-- living in the catchment area, moving into a catchment area or having a brother or sister attending a school does not guarantee that your application will be successful - if you have not moved house, you should talk to your child's current headteacher before making an application - your child should continue to attend their current school until an alternative school place has been offered and an admission date has been agreed - if you have moved house, you may be required to provide proof of residence so that the County Council can verify the address of your child - you should tell us if your child will have a brother or sister attending your preferred schools or the linked school - tell us if your child is looked after by a local authority or was previously looked after - list the schools in order starting with the one you would most like your child to attend - check the school name carefully as some schools have similar names it is your responsibility to make sure the application is completed correctly - check whether you also need to complete a supplementary form or provide additional information - the address you give on your application must be the one at which your child is permanently living.
+Remember that living in the catchment area, attending a nursery or children's centre, attending a linked school or having a brother or sister attending a school does not guarantee that your application will be successful.
+For some admission authorities it may give your application higher priority within the admission oversubscription criteria.

+When making your 4 preferences, you will need to:

+- Tell us if your child is looked after by a local authority or was previously looked after. - List the schools in order starting with the one you would most like your child to attend.
+Remember to check the school name carefully as some schools have similar names.
+It is your responsibility to make sure the application is completed correctly. - Give us details of any brothers and/or sisters (including their date of birth) who will be attending your preferred schools in September 2020.
+When applying for a primary school place you also need to tell us if any brothers and/or sisters are attending the linked infant or linked junior school. - Check whether you also need to complete a supplementary form or provide additional information. - Remember that the address you give on your application must be the one at which your child is permanently living.
 We will not accept a business address, the home of a relative or a child minder's address, even if your child stays there for all or part of the week.
 If your child spends time at two different addresses, you should use the main place of residence.